 As a mini-portfolio, an ETF reduces the investor risk by diversifying into multiple assets.

 ETFs facilitate an investor to invest in a particular sector without picking multiple company stocks individually.
 For example, for betting on technology, an investor can invest in QQQ instead of buying multiple tech stocks.

-An average investor might find investing in a set of ETFs a lot easier that managing multiple sub-portfolios themselves (1 ETF each for AI, Cloud, and healthcare instead of 10 stocks for AI, 20 stocks for cloud computing, 15 stocks for healthcare etc.)
+An average investor might find investing in a set of ETFs a lot easier than managing multiple sub-portfolios themselves (1 ETF each for AI, Cloud, and healthcare instead of 10 stocks for AI, 20 stocks for cloud computing, 15 stocks for healthcare, etc.)

 Basic Terminology of ETFs

 Expense Ratio: Think of it as fees paid for investing in a fund.
 For example, a 0.03% expense ratio on IVV means you’d pay $0.30 (30 cents) per $1000 invested in IVV every year.